 What types of property ownership litigation does this firm handle?

-Our firm represents clients involved in property ownership litigation and adverse possession claims.
-Examples of some of the matters we have handled include, but are not limited to:
+My firm represents clients involved in property ownership litigation and adverse possession claims.
+Examples of some of the matters I have handled include, but are not limited to:

 - Claims from family members over the ownership of a property in the name of someone other than the person who paid for the property